Read in Nationscape survey data:

 We estimate 10 separate model, aka “rolling regressions”.

-We run one model for each value of week
+We run one model for each value of week, and create a tibble thanks to the tidy()function:

 !is.na(gender_att3_by1SD)) %>%